 Custom toll blending, also known as custom mixing and toll manufacturing, is an increasingly common specialty service which permits a company with a unique formula to safely send materials to another trusted company for processing, production, packaging, and in some cases, final delivery.
 For a pre-arranged fee, custom toll blending allows companies to process modern chemicals and eschew the prohibitive cost of renting specialized equipment and resources.
 Some companies only require a small amount of chemicals to be blended to create their signature scent by the ounce or liter, while others require enormous blenders and other equipment to produce a finished product on a much larger scale.

-4) The right scent requires an appropriate scent diffusing equipment
+4) The right ambient scent requires the right scent diffusing equipment

 Whether the preferred environment is retail, travel, general business or sports oriented, the selected scent diffuser marks the finishing touch to an effective signature scent.
 The latest scent machines reflect the most advanced technology within the scenting industry.
 The phenomenon is called cold air diffusion.
 It utilizes great amounts of cold filtered air, which blend with air pressure.
 This results in a diffusion of the oils into a dry mist comprised of nano particles that is released into HVAC ducts.
 The scent is both consistent and subtle.